-- To avoid the emergency tire puncture kit being damaged during storage or use: - Only use the emergency tire puncture repair kit on your vehicle.
-Do not use it on other vehicles. - Only use the kit to inflate the tires of your vehicle and to check the vehicle's tire pressure. - Only plug the compressor into a 12V DC car power point. - Keep the kit free of water and dirt. - Do not disassemble or modify the kit. - Do not drop the kit or allow hard impacts to the kit. - Do not use the emergency tire puncture repair kit under the following conditions.
-Contact a NISSAN dealer or professional road assistance.
+- To avoid the emergency tire puncture repair kit being damaged during storage or use: - Only use the emergency tire puncture repair kit on your vehicle.
+Do not use it on other vehicles. - Only use the kit to inflate the tires of vour vehicle and to check the vehicle's tire pressure. - Only plug the compressor into a 12V DC car power point. - Keep the kit free of water and dirt. - Do not disassemble or modify the kit. - Do not drop the kit or allow hard impacts to the kit. - Do not use the emergency tire puncture repair kit under the following conditions.
+It is recommended vou visit a NISSAN dealer or professional road assistance.